REST vs. GraphQL: Choosing the Right API for Your Project

 REST is a great choice if:

-- You’re building a public API with predictable, resource-based endpoints.
+- You’re building a simple application with straightforward data requirements.

 When to Choose GraphQL